Guide to Self-Paced Online Colleges and Courses

 University of North Dakota

-As the largest postsecondary institution in the state, UND hosts more than 15,000 students annually.
-The school offers self-paced online language courses in German, Norwegian, and Spanish.
-Students get up to nine months to finish coursework, or 12 months if they request a time extension.
+As the largest postsecondary institution in the state, this university hosts more than 14,000 students annually.
+UND offers self-paced online language courses in German, Norwegian, and Spanish.
+Students can finish coursework in up to nine months or 12 months if they request a time extension.

 Program Website